 In order to access the greatest potential for change, my work with families draws on the Open Dialogue approach and can include co-therapist, where therapists share our experiences with the family in a broader dialogue.
 This “reflective process” is a powerful way to deepen the family’s awareness of its own resources and ability to grow, while making the role of professionals more transparent and part of a collaborative and mutual process.

 I am also co-founder of Practice Recovery, and online training institute that offers Family Recovery online courses, which I often recommend to family members seeing to learn more about how to support someone struggling with distressing experiences labeled psychosis.
 You can find out about these classes at www.practicerecovery.com.

 Growth and change do not take place primarily in the individual.
 Groups and the community are the heart and soul of who we are and how we heal.
 For more than ten years I have been a community development worker creating forums for collective learning and social change around emotional distress.
-My emphasis is on nurturing mutual support and resilient communities that have the capacity to respond to challenges and take care of each other in more humane and sustainable ways.
-In Portland I am Director of Portland Hearing Voices, which offers support groups, educational events, and training; am on the Board of the Mental Health Association of Portland working to improve professional and city responses to people in crisis; and I am host of the syndicated FM interview show Madness Radio.
-I frequently travel to communities around the US and internationally as part of my social change work for collective liberation.
+My emphasis is on nurturing mutual support and caring communities that have the capacity to respond to challenges and take care of each other in more humane and sustainable ways.
+In Portland I am founder of Portland Hearing Voices, which offers support groups, educational events, and training; am on the Board of the Mental Health Association of Portland working to improve professional and city responses to people in crisis; and I am host of the syndicated FM interview show Madness Radio.
+I frequently travel to communities around the US and internationally as part of my work for collective change.

 I charge going rates for private consulting and coaching sessions.
 Because my work does not include diagnosis or mainstream psychological treatment, I don’t accept insurance.
 I often have sliding scale openings to accommodate limited incomes, and I do my best to remain flexible with payment.
 I also work to make groups, classes, and community events widely accessible.